amirreza1998/devops-scenarios/vagrant/README.md

 # Installing Vagrant/Packer on Ubuntu/Debian

+This directory contains Vagrant configurations for setting up various development environments and virtual machines.

+## 📋 Overview

+Vagrant is a tool for building and managing virtual machine environments in a single workflow.
+The configurations in this folder provide ready-to-use environments for different development scenarios.
 ### Add the HashiCorp GPG key.
 ```bash
 curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -